 We’ve never made one at home.
 I guess we’ve made the straw necklaces, but that doesn’t quite seem to be the same, though he did take pride in that too!

-I have these letter beads that I thought would be perfect to make bracelets with and learn a little in the process.
+I have these letter beads (affiliate link) that I thought would be perfect to make bracelets with and learn a little in the process.
 I knew that if I just left it up to Henry, he’d spell his name, and that would be it.

 Instead, I steered him in a different direction by simply writing some words on a piece of paper that are fitting for Valentine’s Day.